The Reluctant Fundamentalist (film): Plot

 Anse Rainier, an American professor at Lahore University, is kidnapped and held for ransom.
-Bobby Lincoln, an American journalist in Pakistan, arranges to interview Rainer’s colleague Changez Khan, who he suspects is involved in the kidnapping.
+Bobby Lincoln, an American journalist in Pakistan, arranges to interview Rainier's colleague Changez Khan, who he suspects is involved in the kidnapping.

-Meeting Lincoln at a café, Changez declares his admiration for America’s "level playing fields" (though he's shown playing soccer on an immaculately lawned field as he says this, equal opportunities for economic advancement is the obvious implication).
+Meeting Lincoln at a café, Changez declares his admiration for America's equal opportunities for economic advancement.
 His father is a respected poet, but money was always difficult for the family and Changez was only able to attend Princeton University on a scholarship.
 After graduating, he joins a top Wall Street valuation firm, Underwood Samson, and starts a relationship with an American photographer, Erica.

-In Manila on business during the September 11 attacks, Changez returns to the US and is quickly picked out, then invasively strip-searched at the airport, leaving him furious at being unfairly targeted/treated.
-Leaving work, he is further mistakenly arrested and interrogated by federal agents.
-His relationship with Erica is strained, largely because she feels responsible for the death of her former boyfriend in a drunk-driving accident and still feels as though she's cheating on him.
-At the opening of Erica’s art show, Changez is angered to discover she has used intimate details of their relationship in her art, and breaks up with her.
+In Manila on business during the September 11 attacks, Changez returns to the US and is quickly picked out, then invasively strip-searched at the airport, leaving him furious at being unfairly treated.
+Leaving work, he is mistakenly arrested and interrogated by federal agents.
+His relationship with Erica is strained, largely because she feels responsible for the death of her former boyfriend in a drunk-driving crash and still feels as though she is cheating on him.
+At the opening of Erica's art show, Changez is angered to discover she has used intimate details of their relationship in her art, and breaks up with her.

-Valuating a publishing house in Istanbul, Changez learns that the firm is financially worthless.
-He is also surprised to discover (from firm's owner) that his father's work/poems were translated into Turkish – he is given a copy of the published book.
+Valuating a publishing house in Istanbul, Changez learns the firm is financially worthless, but when given a published copy of his father's poems, he is surprised to learn from the firm's owner that they were translated into Turkish.
 He has a change of heart and refuses to close down the company, infuriating his boss and mentor Jim Cross.
 Changez resigns from Underwood Samson.